zhengzaixiazai/autosub/README.md

 If it is a video or audio file, use ffmpeg to convert the format into [the proper one](https://github.com/gillesdemey/google-speech-v2#data) for API.
 Current default format for [Google-Speech-v2](https://github.com/gillesdemey/google-speech-v2) is 24bit/44100Hz/mono flac.
 API only accept mono audio files varied from the data from the repo mentioned above.

 Also, you can use the built-in audio pre-processing function.
-The default [pre-processing commands](https://github.com/agermanidis/autosub/issues/40) depend on the ffmpeg-normalize and ffmpeg.
+The default [pre-processing commands](https://github.com/agermanidis/autosub/issues/40#issuecomment-509928060) depend on the ffmpeg-normalize and ffmpeg.
+The commands include three commands.
+The [first](https://trac.ffmpeg.org/wiki/AudioChannelManipulation) is for converting stereo to mono.
+The [second](https://superuser.com/questions/733061/reduce-background-noise-and-optimize-the-speech-from-an-audio-clip-using-ffmpeg) is for filtering out the sound not in the frequency of speech.
+The third is to normalize the audio to make sure it is not too loud or too quiet.
+If you are not satisfied with the default commands, you can also modified them yourself by input `-apc` option.

 If it is a subtitles file and you give the proper arguments, only translate it by py-googletrans.